 Each diagram features a selection of entity relationship diagram symbols.
 Here are some of the most common symbols:

-Diamonds are used to show the relationships between entities.
+Diamonds: Used to depict the relationships between different entities.

 Why is ERD important in database design?